ono-midori/ono-midori.github.io/techs/zguide.md

 The nice thing about progress is how fast it happens when lawyers and committees aren't involved.
 The one-page MDP specification turns PPP into something more solid.
 This is how we should design complex architectures: start by writing down the contracts, and only then write software to implement them.

-The Majordomo Protocol (MDP) extends and improves on PPP in one interesting way: it adds a “service name” to requests that the client sends, and asks workers to register for specific services.
+The Majordomo Protocol (MDP) extends and improves on PPP in one interesting way: it adds a "service name" to requests that the client sends, and asks workers to register for specific services.
 Adding service names turns our Paranoid Pirate queue into a service-oriented broker.
 The nice thing about MDP is that it came out of working code, a simpler ancestor protocol (PPP), and a precise set of improvements that each solved a clear problem.
 This made it easy to draft.

 To implement Majordomo, we need to write a framework for clients and workers.
 It's really not sane to ask every application developer to read the spec and make it work, when they could be using a simpler API that does the work for them.